isaacnmm/pestpolicy-hugo2XX/content/posts/boric-acid/index.md

 You'll find Borax used in cleaning products like diaper creams, glasscleaners, dish detergents, air fresheners, stain removers (laundry), and toilet bowlcleaners plus ant killers.
 But is it safe for home cleaning?
 Yes, boric acid is safe, effective, and powerful to use as a household cleaner and pesticide.
 It has a limited risk to humans or pets - for large doses.

-For cleaning toilet bowls or [clogged drainages](https://pestpolicy.com/best-drain-cleaner//), you'll need to simply pour the boric acid on the surfaces and let it work for roughly 1/2 an hour.
+For cleaning toilet bowls or [clogged drainages](https://pestpolicy.com/best-drain-cleaner//),you'll need to simply pour the boric acid on the surfaces and let it work for roughly 1/2 an hour.

 ###  **3. Treats Yeast Infections**

 Boric acid is also an effective solution for treating yeast infections, especially yeast infections.
 Medics recommend it (as female suppositories) for the prevention of Candida fungi.
 The capsule (female BA capsules) is inserted into the female and it'll be effective for 6 - 12 months - apply for 7 days t 2 weeks depending on the infection intensity.

-Boric acid suppositories for the female are reported by CDC to be more effective than oral azole in treating the systems of candida - [minimize exposure](http://npic.orst. edu/factsheets/MinimizingExposure. html).
+Boric acid suppositories for the female are reported by CDC to be more effective than oral azole in treating the systems of candida - [minimize exposure](http://npic.orst.edu/factsheets/MinimizingExposure.html).

 ###  4. Acne Treatment - Boracic Water